Skip to content

 Find out whether the website is exposed before someone else does.

 A serious audit is not a generic scan.
-It is a system-level reading of the website: frontend, admin, forms, deploy, email flow, sensitive files, hosting, dependencies and operational drift.
-The goal is to identify where the risk is real and how to reduce it without breaking the business.
+It is a system-level reading of the website: frontend, admin, forms, deploy, email flow, sensitive files, hosting, dependencies and real attack surface.
+After agreement and scope definition, we can also review relevant source files to understand where risk is real, what can be remediated and when a safer rebuild is the better path.

 What we analyse